 My life has been a series of sure steps…and steps that were decidedly less so.
 I grew up in the suburbs of Dallas, Texas, known as the buckle of the “Bible Belt,” a metroplex known even now for the evangelical conservatism that coexists with rampant materialism and Texas snobbery.
 My mom was a Christian drug addict, so I carried lots of baggage into adulthood: toxic parenting skills, damaged spirituality, and ultra conservative values.

-Still in Texas, I now find myself writing, teaching, and working in Renaissance festival management.
-I work among the creative.
+Still in Texas, I now find myself writing, teaching, doing occasional voiceover work, and earning my living in Renaissance festival management.
 My days are filled with incense and art, attendance projection graphs and marketing campaigns, syllabi and rough drafts.

 Published: “Somewhere Between Manolos and SAS” July, 2018